RosarioDavi/travel-square/journals/Rosario_Davi.md

+12/07/2022
+Today I was unsuccessful with getting the filtering/searching working.
+I tried a video to get a search going by using a filterCards function and using event.
+I had no luck.
+I reached out to two other clasmates and we tried a few things.
+We changed it to become a function and a search button.
+When I type into the search it refreshes but goes blank.
+It does not filter correctly.

 12/06/2022
 Today we had the pratice test so starting the project was a bit delayed.
 I started working on the prokected after lunch arpiund 3 oclock, but also had a CS meeting which took some time.
 Most my time today was researching how to implement a searchbar into the explore page.
 I found a video on how to create a search bar.
 I will try and add the search bar to search for specific cards.